-Mariana Popescu is an architect with a strong interest in innovative ways of approaching the fabrication process and use of materials.
+Dr. Mariana Popescu is post-doctoral researcher at the Block Research Group (BRG) at the Institute of Technology in Architecture at ETH Zurich, involved in the NCCR Digital Fabrication.
+Mariana is an architect with a strong interest in innovative ways of approaching the fabrication process and use of materials.
 She has received Bachelors and Masters degrees in architecture from Delft University of Technology, specializing in non-standard and interactive architecture within Hyperbody.

-Mariana Popescu successfully defending her PhD dissertation on "KnitCrete: Stay-in-place knitted fabric formwork for complex concrete structures" on June 4, 2019.
+From June 2015 to 2019, Mariana was a PhD researcher at the BRG, part of the NCCR Digital Fabrication.
+She successfully defended her PhD dissertation on "KnitCrete: Stay-in-place knitted fabric formwork for complex concrete structures" on June 4, 2019.
 Additionally, her thesis committee, consisting of Prof. Dr. Chokri Cherif of TU Dresden, Prof. Dr. Jan Knippers of University of Stuttgart and Prof. Block, nominated her for an ETH Medal for outstanding thesis!

 In 2019, Mariana has been named to MIT Technology Review’s prestigious annual list of Innovators Under 35 as a Pioneer.